voxpupuli/voxpupuli.github.io/_docs/deprecated_and_archived_modules.md

 ### Deprecation process

 * An issue needs to be raised on the module to discuss whether it should be archived or not.
+An additional post to the [mailing list][email] for better visibility is recommended.
 The decision will be made by lazy consensus (as described in our governance guidelines)
 * The README.md needs a bold message at the beginning
   * It must mention that the module is archived
   * If a successor exists, that one should be linked to